 There are few contemporary artists as enduring as this Missouri native, whose career began nearly a decade before her breakout hit, “All I Wanna Do.”
 She began recording jingles in her teens before hitting the road with none other than Michael Jackson, providing live vocals on his “Bad” world tour.
 On top of that, the singer-songwriter has a degree in music education and worked as an elementary school music teacher before hitting it big.

-Before his multi-decade-spanning solo turn, Rod Stewart brought his signature vocals to a range of collaborations and bands.
-While still in his teens, he performed as a street musician alongside folk singer Wizz Jones, and was even deported from Spain for vagrancy.
+Before his decades-spanning solo turn, Rod Stewart brought his signature vocals to a range of collaborations and bands.
+While still in his teens, he performed as a street musician alongside folk singer Wizz Jones and was even deported from Spain for vagrancy.
 By 19, he had adopted a unique fashion sense and was known as “Rod the Mod” due to his dandy '60s style.
 After years of supporting other acts, including The Jeff Beck Band and The Small Faces—later known as just The Faces—he released his first solo record in 1969.

 Another artist with a military past, James Marshall “Jimi” Hendrix moved to Tennessee after a year in the U.S. Army.
 He first found success as a guitarist on the Chitlin' Circuit, playing with acts like the Isley Brothers and Little Richard, before relocating to England and hitting the big time with his own signature sound.

 Donald Glover has been in the realm of entertainment well before his music hit the masses.
 A graduate of New York University’s Tisch School of the Arts, Glover was discovered after submitting a spec script for “The Simpsons” that was forwarded along to Tina Fey.
 Fey brought him aboard the writing staff for “30 Rock,” on which he made a handful of cameos, but his best-known acting break was on cult-favorite sitcom “Community.”